 Moving to the reds, you'll find an incredible single-vineyard Coteaux Bourguignon from a fantastic, family-run Gevrey domaine, Marchard-Grillot.
 The 2023 Marchand-Grillot En Bollery comes from a plot that sits against the east wall of the Clos de Vougeot, and it's "essentially every bit as good as many village crus from the Côte de Nuits, at a mere fraction of the price," according to Andrew.
 Next up, the 2022 Jessiaume Bourgogne Rouge Les Perrieres is Santenay village pedigree in all but official designation.
 A northeast-facing parcel of 60-year-old vines, it excels in sunny years like 2022, producing a wine that reflects not only the showstopping fruit concentration of the vintage but also the vivid freshness and definition of slightly cooler micro-climate.
 "This 2022 easily gives many village crus a run for their money, and it's an instant contender for top Pinot value in the store."

-Finally, we have the 2023 Rion Bourgogne Rouge Les Bons Batons and the 2023 Rion Cote-de-Nuits Village Rouge.
-The former is made from a miniscule, 0.6-hectare parcel on limestone-rich soils and steps well beyond its classification in the quality hierarchy.
-It "highlights just how great the domaine's range is from top to bottom in 2023, and it was ultimately a big factor in why we were so thrilled to bring them into our direct-import portfolio."
-The latter "was impressive enough to have us fully convinced that Rion takes things seriously at every level of their line-up," with amplified depth of fruit and structural integrity.
-These 2023s check every box that we're looking for in red Burgs at this price point – terroir signature, purity, balance, immediate charm, and enough backbone to make them easy choices for the cellar.
+Finally, we have the 2023 Rion Cote-de-Nuits Village Rouge, which "was impressive enough to have us fully convinced that Rion takes things seriously at every level of their line-up."
+With amplified depth of fruit and structural integrity, it checks every box that we're looking for in red Burgs at this price point – terroir signature, purity, balance, immediate charm, and enough backbone to make it an easy choice for the cellar.

 As you can see, we've done our digging, and whether you're looking for an easy pick to enjoy today, or something you can stock up on and come back to over and over again for a few years, there's a surefire winner or three in this list for you.